Royal Mail Plans Up To 10,000 Job Cuts - UrduPoint

 Royal Mail said full-year operating losses could increase to £450 million should "customers move volume away for longer periods" as a result of strike action.

-The share price of International Distributions Services slumped more than 13 percent to 182 pence in London trading following the update.
+The share price of International Distributions Services was down more than eight percent at 192.65 pence in afternoon London trading, having recovered from even sharper losses following Friday's news.